 Why New Zealand?

 New Zealand qualifications are recognized and highly valued by industry and community leaders all over the world.
 The country has an excellent centrally-managed quality assurance system, the New Zealand Qualifications Authority (NZQA), which requires that all institutions enrolling international students be registered and ensures compliance with qualifications standards.

 New Zealand has a breathtaking natural environment blended with cities abuzz with excitement and culture.
 The cities are a cosmopolitan mix of cafes, shopping, movies and nightlife and it has a vibrant multicultural society, enriched by its own Maori culture and many from around the world.

 With skill shortage across various sectors in the New Zealand labor market, fresh graduates are in high demand in New Zealand.
 Students with skills in demand and who wish to stay in New Zealand long-term may apply for a Skilled Migrant Visa which would allow them to live and work in New Zealand permanently.

 The Great Outdoors

 New Zealand, with its volcanoes, high snow-covered mountains, spectacular lakes, and white sandy beaches, is a land of unparalleled beauty.
 The country’s pristine landscape provides the backdrop for some extreme outdoor activities.
-From mountain climbing to the thrill of bungy jumping, skydiving and white-water rafting, New Zealand is the home for lovers of the great outdoors.
+From mountain climbing to the thrill of bungee jumping, skydiving and white-water rafting, New Zealand is the home for lovers of the great outdoors.

 New Zealand has a high professional standard, a supportive learning environment, and a focus on student welfare.
 The New Zealand Code of Practice for the Pastoral Care of International Students sets out the minimum standards for the care and support of international students during their studies in New Zealand.

 The educational system in New Zealand is extremely varied and is one of the best in the world.
 According to scores, it has the highest levels of literacy, mathematics, and sciences in the country.
 The public educational system is one of the best funded in the world; New Zealand offers the highest percentage of public funding in education in the world.
 Several indices rate New Zealand as the number one country in the world for education.
 The country has 8 state-funded Universities, 16 Institutions of Technology and Polytechnics (ITPs) and about 550 Private Training Establishments (PTEs) which include English language schools.

 There are 10 levels of study in New Zealand schools and universities.
 The lowest level is a certificate course and the highest is a doctoral degree.